Jiefei-Wang/FHC-statistics/README.md

 p <- BJPvalue(stat)
 p
 ```
-The package also provide functions to compute the one-sided Berk-Jone statistics, namely BJPlusStat and BJMinusStat.
+The package also provide functions to compute the one-sided Berk-Jone statistics, namely `BJPlusStat` and `BJMinusStat`.

 # Advanced usage